steven-varga/h5cpp-doc/docs/architecture.md

 The functions, macros, and subroutines listed here are used to manipulate property list objects in various ways, including to reset property values.
 With the use of property lists, HDF5 functions have been implemented and can be used in applications with fewer parameters than would be required without property lists, this mechanism is similar to [POSIX fcntl][700].
 Properties are grouped into classes, and each class member may be daisy chained to obtain a property list.

-To give you an example how to obtain a data creation property list with chunk, fill value, shuffling, nbit, fletcher23 filters and gzip compression set:
+Here is an example of how to obtain a data creation property list with chunk, fill value, shuffling, nbit, fletcher32 filters and gzip compression set:
 ```cpp
 h5::dcpl_t dcpl = h5::chunk{2,3}
 	| h5::fill_value<short>{42} | h5::fletcher32 | h5::shuffle | h5::nbit | h5::gzip{9};
 auto ds = h5::create("container.h5","/my/dataset.dat", h5::create_path | h5::utf8, dcpl, h5::default_dapl);
 ```
 Properties may be passed in arbitrary order, by reference, or directly by daisy chaining them.
-A list of property descriptors:
+The following property list descriptors are available:
 ```yacc
 #            create       access       transfer     copy
 file    := [ h5::fcpl_t | h5::fapl_t                            ]